atmire/IRUS/docs/introduction.md

 IRUS-UK is being developed by a consortium involving [Jisc](https://www.jisc.ac.uk/), [Cranfield University](https://www.cranfield.ac.uk/) and [Evidence Base](http://www.bcu.ac.uk/evidence-base).

 This patch integrates the IRUS-UK service with DSpace.
-It allows for automated logging of Bitstream downloads and Item views to IRUS-UK.
+It allows for automated logging of Bitstream downloads (DSpace 4.x/5.x/6.x)  and Item views (DSpace 5.x/6.x) to IRUS-UK.

 The DSpace IRUS-UK patch has been developed and is maintained by [Atmire](https://www.atmire.com), a registered service provider for DSpace.